thestatsguy/thestatsguy/content/post/2020-05-07-a-fuller-review-of-my-master-of-science-in-statistics-programme-in-nus.md

 ### How I went about my life while being a part-time student

-My time as a part-time student (2.5 years^[Throughout the 2.5 years, I had in fact switched jobs twice (another story for another time).
-Guess this didn't really affect anything for my studying, other than going to school from different workplaces, and figuring out different printer settings in 3 offices to print my lecture notes.] in total) basically flew by, simply because of the packed schedules and constant back and forth between work and school.
+My time as a part-time student (2.5 years in total^[Throughout the 2.5 years, I had in fact switched jobs twice (another story for another time).
+Guess this didn't really affect anything for my studying, other than going to school from different workplaces, and figuring out different printer settings in 3 offices to print my lecture notes.]) basically flew by, simply because of the packed schedules and constant back and forth between work and school.
 Since most lectures happened between 7pm to 10pm on weeknights, on lecture nights I would (gladly) leave work on time or early and make my way to school for dinner and lecture.
 I tried very much to not skip any lectures regardless of lecture recordings, but this proved to be occasionally impossible.
 And there were nights where I was simply too exhausted to go to school and sit for 3 hours to absorb content.
 While most of the time I would take MRT/bus to school, sometimes I would splurge a little and take a Grab.
 It was always good to reach school earlier, so that I can take my time with my dinner and enjoy the cheap Science canteen food and a cup of coffee.

 On most non-lecture nights I typically don't touch any of my schoolwork - but I would dedicate one day of my weekend (usually the Sunday) to catch up on lectures and work on tutorials and assignments.
 During these days, I would spend the day in Utown and sort of "blend in" with the other undergraduates.
 If it's not at Utown, then I would either spend the day in the Medical library or the Science library.
 Either way, there is still plenty of cheap food and coffee in school to replenish myself throughout my mugging.